Awards and Accreditations

 The RRSA is a whole school award governed by UNICEF that celebrates the rights of children and recognises a schools achievement in putting these rights at the heart of their planning, policies, practice and ethos.
 Children’s rights are central to all aspects of UNICEF’s work, including education, and they use the UN Convention on the Rights of the Child (CRC) as a framework for the RRSA activities.
 Essentially this award is relevant to us at Newfield because it celebrates what is central to our work, this being that it is our duty to ensure that all of our children have their rights protected and that this is celebrated.

 We began our journey with the RRSA in October 2011 and steadily worked our way through the Recognition of Commitment, RoC, level in May 2012, and the level 1 accreditation awarded in May 2013 by UNICEF assessor, Mrs. Pat Peaker, who was very impressed with our work.
 Pat returned in July 2014 and we were delighted to achieve the highest accolade - the Level 2 award from her and Martin Russell.

-Most recently, in July 2017 we were re-assessed and happy to have Pat return with her colleague Paul Harris and confirm our re-accreditation at level 2 - They said ‘…Your work as ambassadors for rights-based education in the locality and beyond is commendable’…View award report
+Most recently, in July 2017 we were re-assessed and happy to have Pat return with her colleague Paul Harris and confirm our re-accreditation at Gold level (formerly known as level 2) - They said ‘…Your work as ambassadors for rights-based education in the locality and beyond is commendable’…View award report